RichardDooling/LegalPro/Chapter_4/Chapter_4.md

 Answer: [Moore's Law][moore].
-At bottom Moore's Law is Gordon Moore's insight that technology grows at an EXPONENTIAL rate.
+At bottom Moore's Law is Gordon Moore's insight that technology grows at an *exponential* rate.
-We lawyer/humans do NOT grow exponentially, so we have to work extra hard to keep up with technology.
+We lawyer/humans do *not* grow exponentially, so we have to work extra hard to keep up with technology.

 ### Model Rule 1.1